brvillea/brvillea.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---
 ## About Me
-I will be starting a PhD in Mathematics at the [Department of Mathematical Sciences](https://www.chalmers.se/en/departments/math/Pages/default.aspx), a joint department of Chalmers University of Technology and the University of Gothenburg.
+I will be starting a PhD in Mathematics at the [Department of Mathematical Sciences](https://www.chalmers.se/en/departments/math/Pages/default.aspx) at Chalmers University of Technology and the University of Gothenburg in January 2026.
+My supervisor is [Hannes Thiel](http://hannesthiel.org/), and my research will focus on operator algebras.

-**Research areas:** Operator algebras
+I am interested in noncommutative geometry, C\*-algebras, and Hilbert C\*-modules.

 ## Education
 **M.Sc.
 Mathematics** (Oct 2022 - Mar 2025) <br/>